Diversity Dividends Collective

 Who Should Participate?

-All legal departments, profiles of which may include:
+Legal departments of all sizes, profiles of which may include:

 - Legal departments with early-stage or intermediate programs can leverage the MTN Diversity Dividends Collective to enhance, supplement, or rebuild their current efforts and ensure their legal spending power has an outsized impact on advancing the diversity of the legal profession.